carimado/cinaeste_app/README.md

 [] Stage 3 -
 1. Image Uploader for Avatar
 2. Bio - UPDATE SQL
-3. Movie of the Day
+3. Movie of the Day for index.html
 4. Other Static Pages (about.html, etc.)

 [] Stage 4 - CSS